Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Discussion

-As an additional interpretation, we compare the best performing models for voltage prediction to a commonly used solving method for voltage prediction: DC Power Flow.
+As an additional interpretation, we compare the best performing models for voltage prediction to a commonly used simplification of the full AC Power Flow solution: DC Power Flow.
 The DC power flow approximation linearizes the full AC method such that a non-iterative, convergent solution can be found.
-However, this simplification assumes small angle differences and voltages close to nominal, and thus struggles in situations with low voltage drops.
-Looking at Figure \ref{fig:dc_pf_comparison}, we see that using GNN-based solvers, we are able to match the performance of DC PF for both known and unseen grids by adding physics informed loss functions for model fine-tuning.
-Additionally, by using complex-valued neural networks, we are able to outperform DC PF by one order of magnitude in voltage angle prediction.
-This is a significant result because it improves on a commonly observed limitation that GNN-based power flow methods perform well on known-configurations but are ineffective in predicting PF from unseen grids during training, and are usually outperformed by simplified models such as DC PF \citep{hansen_power_2023, yaniv_towards_2023, okoyomon2025framework}.
+However, this simplification ignores reactive power and assumes small angle differences and a fixed voltage magnitude of 1.0 p.u. for all buses, and thus often leads to inaccurate predictions in situations with larger voltage drops.
+We present this baseline not due to its sophistication but rather due to its relevance as an empirically observed baseline for generalization failure, as established in prior benchmarking studies \citep{hansen_power_2022, yaniv_towards_2023, okoyomon2025framework}.
+These works commonly observe the limitation that GNN-based power flow methods perform well on known-configurations but are ineffective in predicting PF from unseen grids during training, and are usually outperformed by simplified models such as DC PF.
+Looking at Figure \ref{fig:dc_pf_comparison}, we see that our PFLoss GNN solver is able to significantly outperform DCPF for known networks and match its performance for unseen grids.
+Additionally, by using complex-valued neural networks, we are able to outperform DC PF by one order of magnitude in voltage angle prediction across all test cases.
+These results emphasize the promise of physics-informed models as a robust replacement for existing analytical models.
+For a secondary analytical baseline, we compare performance results to the well-established LinDistFlow method \citep{baran1989network} in Appendix \ref{app:lin-dist-flow}.